lganel/SVScore/README.md

-    -o	      Specify operation to perform on CADD scores (must be sum, max, top[number], or all - defaults to all) -g	      Points to gene BED file (refGene.genes.b37.bed) -m	      Column number for annotation in gene BED file to be added to VCF (4) -e	      Points to exon BED file (refGene.exons.b37.bed) -c	      Points to whole_genome_SNVs.tsv.gz (defaults to current directory)
+    -o	      Specify operation to perform on CADD scores (must be sum, max, top[number], or all - defaults to all) -g	      Points to gene BED file (refGene.genes.b37.bed) -m	      Column number for annotation in gene BED file to be added to VCF (4) -p	      Column number for strand in gene BED file (5) -e	      Points to exon BED file (refGene.exons.b37.bed) -c	      Points to whole_genome_SNVs.tsv.gz (defaults to current directory)